mattjegan/mattjegan.github.io/_posts/2018-8-27-Describing-Descriptors-A-Follow-Up.md

 p.date_of_birth = datetime.now() - timedelta(days=365*10) # Sets the DoB fine
 p.date_of_birth = datetime.now() - timedelta(days=365*20) # Raises a ValueError
 ```

-## Can you pickle a class with a descriptor on it?